-In one of the sessions at our spring Learning • Technology • Design™ (LTD) we highlighted 15 learning technology tools that can help you take your learning and education business to new levels.
-You can view the recording from that session below and/or read on for a run down on each of these tools.
+We’re always looking for cool learning technology tools that will add some excitement to your learning business and maybe even help stand you out a bit from your competition.
+Here’s a run down of 15.
 There are free versions of many of them, and most of them are low cost – particularly relative to the value they deliver.

 Cool Collaboration (and Competition)